Themis3000/PackingShipDynConverter/README.md

 # PackingShipDynConverter

-Converts etsy packing slip pdf's into a smaller under 4 inch wide packing slip for the purpose of fitting into 4x8 envelopes with no folding
+Converts etsy packing slip pdf's into a smaller under 4 inch wide packing slip for the purpose of fitting into 4x8 envelopes with no folding.
+Made for 4x6 labels

 ## Why?

 I sell pins online (https://ThemisPins.com) and I send them 4 4x8 envelopes.
 I ship the pins via hand sorted letter mail (costs only $0.88 instead of the full $3.88 it would cost if I shipped as a parcel with tracking).
 In doing this I do need to keep the thickness of the package/"letter" under 0.25".
-In order to fit the pdf in its original size into the envelop I would have to fold it a total of 4 times, making it much too thick.
+In order to fit the pdf in its original size into the envelope I would have to fold it a total of 4 times, making it much too thick.
 I created this program to convert the packing slip pdf into a smaller version, reformatting the information into a layout that makes it fit without compromising the font size or overall readability.

 ## How?